2023 Major League Baseball postseason: (2) Los Angeles Dodgers vs. (6) Arizona Diamondbacks

-This was the second postseason meeting in the history of the Diamondbacks-Dodgers rivalry.
+This was the second postseason meeting in the history of the Diamondbacks–Dodgers rivalry.
 They previously met in the NLDS in 2017, which was won by the Dodgers in a sweep before falling in the World Series.
 In a significant upset given their regular season win differential, the 84-win Diamondbacks swept the 100-win Dodgers, reaching the NLCS for the first time since 2007.
 This series was a reverse of the NLDS in 2017, where the Dodgers swept the Diamondbacks.

-The Diamondbacks jumped out to a big lead in the top of the first, as their first five batters scored, highlighted by a three-run home run from Gabriel Moreno.
-The Dodgers' ace Clayton Kershaw was pulled after giving up an RBI double to Evan Longoria, which extended Arizona's lead to 6–0.
+In Game 1, the Diamondbacks’ offense chased Clayton Kershaw from the mound early in a blowout win.
 Game 1 was the shortest start of Kershaw's career, as he recorded just one out.
-The Diamondbacks blew out the Dodgers by an 11–2 score to steal Game 1 on the road.
 In Game 2, the Diamondbacks again jumped out to a big early lead and held off a late rally by the Dodgers to win 4–2, capped off by an insurance home run by Lourdes Gurriel Jr. in the top of the sixth.
 When the series shifted to Phoenix, the Diamondbacks once again jumped out to a 4–0 lead early, thanks to four solo home runs from Moreno, Geraldo Perdomo, Ketel Marte, and Christian Walker respectively.
 The 2023 Diamondbacks became the first team in postseason history to hit four home runs in a single inning.
 The Diamondbacks would hold on to win by a 4–2 score, completing an improbable upset.

 MLB.com ranked the Diamondbacks’ sweep of the Dodgers as the sixth biggest upset in postseason history.
-The Dodgers became the tenth 100+ win team to be swept in the postseason.
+The Dodgers became the eleventh 100+ win team to be swept in the postseason, just a day after the Orioles became the tenth.